Post job

 Pesticides Applicator Resume

-As far as similarities go, this is where it ends because a pesticides applicator responsibility requires skills such as "cdl," "pest control," "customer service," and "residential properties."
+While similarities exist, there are also some differences between pesticides applicators and weed sprayer.
+For instance, pesticides applicator responsibilities require skills such as "cdl," "pest control," "customer service," and "residential properties."
 Whereas a weed sprayer is skilled in "noxious weeds," "chemical labels," "hazardous chemicals," and "mix ratios."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Weed sprayers tend to reach similar levels of education than pesticides applicators.
 In fact, weed sprayers are 1.5% less likely to graduate with a Master's Degree and 0.0% less likely to have a Doctoral Degree.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that pesticides applicator responsibilities requires skills like "cdl," "pest management," "gps," and "epa."
-But a spray technician might use skills, such as, "golf courses," "taking care," "local laws," and "troubleshoot."
+For example, resumes show us that pesticides applicator responsibilities requires skills like "cdl," "pest management," "gps," and "epa."
+But a spray technician might use other skills in their typical duties, such as, "golf courses," "taking care," "local laws," and "troubleshoot."

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from pesticides applicator resumes include skills like "cdl," "pest control," "mowing," and "lawn care," whereas a chemical mixer/loader might be skilled in "rail cars," "unload materials," "dot," and "hazardous chemicals. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from pesticides applicator resumes include skills like "cdl," "pest control," "mowing," and "lawn care," whereas a chemical mixer/loader is more likely to list skills in "rail cars," "unload materials," "dot," and "hazardous chemicals. "

-Chemical mixer/loaders are known to earn similar educational levels when compared to pesticides applicators.
-Additionally, they're 1.5% less likely to graduate with a Master's Degree, and 0.0% less likely to earn a Doctoral Degree.
+Chemical mixer/loaders typically earn similar educational levels compared to pesticides applicators.
+Specifically, they're 1.5% less likely to graduate with a Master's Degree, and 0.0% less likely to earn a Doctoral Degree.